chirag127/ReinforcementLearningSpaceInvaders/README.md

 # Hello,
-     My name is Chirag Mirani.
+     My name is Chirag Singhal.
 I am applying reinforcement learning to fun and practical use cases on a daily basis.
      Please feel free to reach out to me at chiragmirani dot gmail dot com if you have any questions or comments.